vtog/labGuides/source/env/sriov.rst

       sudo ip link set enp3s0f1 vf 6 mac 52:54:00:03:13:01

    .. important:: These changes will be lost upon reboot.
 Make them permanent
       by adding the lines to "/etc/rc.d/rc.local".
+You can remove "sudo" from each line.
 Be sure to make "rc.local" executable.

 #.
 Verify new MAC address's